-- Sulfuric acid produces H+ ions, which can neutralize free lime in the soil - Any other form of sulfur fertilizer (e.g. gypsum) is the sulfate form of sulfur and CAN NOT neutralize free lime
+- Sulfuric acid produces H+ ions, which can neutralize free lime in the soil - Any sulfur fertilizer (e.g. gypsum) in the sulfate form CAN NOT neutralize free lime

 I only need about 100 lb/A elemental sulfur, right?
 AGVISE Demonstration 2005-2017